-by Lee Foster
+By Lee Foster

-Occasional scenic turnouts highlight selected views.
-A traveler notices the smell of sage in the air, the appearance of ships on the horizon amidst a coastal and sea wilderness, the changing color of the sea from green to deep blue to gray under altering light conditions, and always the violent surf pounding the granite shore in a cosmic lullaby.
+Occasional scenic turnouts on this Highway 1 path highlight selected views.
+A traveler notices the smell of sage in the air, the appearance of ships on the horizon amidst a coastal and sea wilderness, the changing color of the sea from green to deep blue to gray under altering light conditions.
+Always, the violent surf pounds incessantly on the granite shore in a cosmic lullaby.

 The drive runs 75 miles all the way from Point Lobos down to Hearst Castle at Santa Lucia.
 However, for most travelers the final point of a Big Sur excursion is Nepenthe’s restaurant and bar, just south of Big Sur.
 Most visitors make the trip in their private or rented cars.